 - Utilize the services available at the Student Health Services to reduce your out-of-pocket costs (the amount you pay).

 - If you have an urgent health concern when the Student Health Center is closed, call ODU Police at 757.683.4000 and ask for the Student Health Services on-call clinician.
 The on-call clinician will return your call and advise you accordingly.

-- If you are referred to a health care provider or source of health care off-campus, ask if they are in the Aetna network since your out-of-pocket costs are lower by seeing in-network providers.
+- If you are referred to a health care provider or source of health care off-campus, ask if they are in the UNITED network since your out-of-pocket costs are lower by seeing in-network providers.

 - IMPORTANT CONTACT INFO:

 Just as in the previous semester, your insurance will be added to your tuition statement when you register for courses.
 There are two ways to pay for your coverage: one payment or multiple payments.
 If you wish to make multiple payments, you can sign up for the payment plan which will break down all of your costs into four equal installments, thus giving you the benefit of not having to all of your tuition and fees at one time.
 The Payment Plan can be set up through Leoonline.

 Coverage dates are as follows:

 Fall semester: 1 August 20XX to 31 December 20XX

 Spring/summer semester: 1 January 20XX to 31 July 20XX

 As an ODU international student, you are required to have health insurance at all times, thus the dates above.
 If you graduate in May or travel outside the United States for the summer, please know United will not provide a partial refund.